More than Carbon: Cradle-to-Grave environmental impacts of GenAI training on the Nvidia A100 GPU: Results

 \section{Results}

 The results are presented in two sections.
 First, we examine the Nvidia A100 SXM 40GB GPU as a physical product, generating intermediate results at the component and system level as illustrated in Fig. \ref{fig:GPU2FU}.
 Second, to assess the environmental impacts of AI-as-a-service, we scale these intermediate results according to two functional unit configurations: training BLOOM and GPT-4.
+Finally, we validate our results by comparing them with those of an industry report and a scientific study.